 IUI-ready sperm means that the sperm has been washed.
 Before cryopreservation, the sperm cells are separated from the seminal fluid through density gradients, washed and then added to a cryo-preservative medium.
 This type of sperm is typically used for an IUI procedure (and fertility treatments such as IVF).
 This is because those treatments require washed sperm that has been cleaned of its seminal fluid.
 ICI straws will need to be washed by your clinic if they are to be used for IUI or IVF treatments.

-More Information about IUI-ready and ICI-ready sperm and donors
+More information about IUI-ready and ICI-ready donor sperm

-Cryos strives to provide you with the knowledge you need to know when it comes to choosing your perfect donor.
+Cryos strives to provide you with the knowledge you need to know when it comes to choosing the right sperm donor.
 If you have any questions, please email us at [email protected], chat with us on our website, or give us a call at (407) 203-1175.
 Leave a comment and tell us what other topics you would like to see.